25-Year-Old Linebacker – Denver Broncos

 2015 Fantasy Football Outlook

-Trevathan's 2014 season was wiped out by durability issues as he suited up for just 99 snaps.
-He suffered a knee fracture in August and promptly reinjured the knee in two comeback attempts, one in Oct...
+Trevathan's 2014 season was wiped out by injuries as he played only 99 snaps.
+He suffered a knee fracture in August and promptly re-injured the knee in two comeback attempts, one in October and one in...

 Danny Trevathan Contract Information:

 Signed a four-year contract with the Broncos in May 2012.